TauConsortium/Live-PubMed-dashboard/README.md

 Both are entered in the app's **Settings** tab and are optional.

 - **NCBI API key** raises the PubMed request rate from 3 to 10 requests/second, making fetches noticeably faster.
 Create one from your NCBI account settings.
 - **Claude API key** enables AI classification of research type and data availability via the Anthropic API.
 Create one in the [Anthropic Console](https://console.anthropic.com/).
-Without it, the app uses its built-in keyword classifier.

 ## Notes